-4. New Identification Tag: Get a new pet ID tag that includes your pet's name, your name, new address and phone number.
+4. Updated Identification: Get a new pet ID tag that includes your pet's name, your name, new address and phone number.
 Very importantly, be sure to login to your pet's microchip portal to update your address and other contact information.

 5. Maintain Normal Routine: Pets are creatures of habit and love routine.
 Do your best to not throw off their routine by gradually packing over a period of time.
 The less commotion and more normalcy, the better!

 6. Secure Your Pet in Car: Have a plan for how you're going to properly secure your pet in your vehicle.
 Many overlook this and it's critically important.
 Carving out a spot in the cargo area amongst your moving boxes just isn't safe or comfortable for your pet.
-The reality is that hundreds of pets are injured or even killed each year because they are allowed free rein in cars, trucks, RVs, and SUVs.
+The reality is that hundreds of pets are injured or even killed each year because they are not properly secured in vehicles.
 Even more real is the toll in human life and property damage caused when an "enthusiastic" animal distracts a driver, leading to an accident.
-Vehicle pet barriers, pet seat belts, pet car seats, and pet travel crates are all excellent ways to keep your pet (and you) safe when traveling in your vehicle.
-It's important to familiarize your pet with the vehicle restraint of choice weeks or months before traveling so that they are comfortable.
-See more Pet Travel Tips for the Car.
+Pet seat belts, barriers, pet car seats, and pet travel crates can be utilized to keep your pet (and you) safe when traveling in your vehicle.

 Moving to a new home with your pet doesn't have to be stressful if you are prepared and plan ahead!